Kweras/Projekt_zespolowy/server/readme.md

-# Example POST & GET body for ExpressJs
+# Example POST & GET body for ExpressJs (WORK IN PROGRESS)

 ## Example GET for /getEvents: